 - Elevated protein to creatinine urine ratio

-Specific blood tests and infectious disease screening are recommended for dogs with high exposure risks to vectors or other dogs with vector borne diseases.
+Specific blood tests and infectious disease screening are recommended for dogs with high exposure risks to vectors or other dogs with vector-borne diseases.

-If the joint fluid and blood tests are not conclusive, the veterinarian will order chest x rays, abdominal x rays, abdominal ultrasonography, and x rays of multiple joints.
+If the joint fluid and blood tests are not conclusive, the veterinarian will order chest x-rays, abdominal x-rays, abdominal ultrasonography, and x-rays of multiple joints.

 Grobman M, Outi H, Rindt H, et al. in their study Serum thymidine kinase 1, canine-C-reactive protein, haptoglobin, and vitamin D concentrations in dogs with immune-mediated hemolytic anemia, thrombocytopenia, and polyarthropathy published in the J Vet Intern Med suggesting measuring the C reactive protein levels as standard procedure in dogs with IMPA.

-The importance of the C reactive protein is also supported in study by Foster JD, Sample S, Kohler R, et al. Serum biomarkers of clinical and cytologic response in dogs with idiopathic immune-mediated polyarthropathy.
+The importance of the C reactive protein is also supported in a study by Foster JD, Sample S, Kohler R, et al. Serum biomarkers of clinical and cytologic response in dogs with idiopathic immune-mediated polyarthropathy.
 J Vet Internal Medicine.